leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 Here show the difference between StateT Except and ExceptT State, and argue both that it's a strength and a limitation so readers can understand fully and make up their own minds

 Show correctness pitfalls of MTL-style programs that rely on the right order

+## Exercises

+### Monad Contract

+Using pencil and paper, check that the rules of the monad transformer contract are satisfied for each monad transformer in this section.

+### Logging Transformer

+Define a monad transformer version of `WithLog`.